Existence of quasi-stationary distributions for downward skip-free Markov chains: Introduction

-It is well known that scale functions give a simple representation for exit times and potential density killed on exiting an interval, that is, the following formulas hold (see e.g., \cite[Theorem 8.1, 8.7]{KyprianouText}):
+It is well known that the scale function gives a simple representation for the exit time from an interval and the potential density killed on exiting an interval, that is, the following formulas hold (see e.g., \cite[Theorem 8.1, 8.7]{KyprianouText}): for $a > 0$

 and

 for

 where $\tau_{A}^{Y} \ (A \subset \bR)$ denotes the first hitting time of the set $A$ for $Y$.